-- Just as in the science of biology many classifications of lifeforms exist, there are several genre of video synthesizer.
-In the sense that a synthesizer in general is something wheth combines parts to form a whole entity, just about all video instruments could be classified as such.
-However, in terms of structural details some clarification can be made.
-I have listed several categories of video image instruments according to unique qualities of their principle of operation, along with some criteria for making the distinction, and artists and engineers in the video art field who are using these methods. - techniques as colorizor which add chrominance signal to black and white (mono chrome) signal from TV camera; keyers and quantizers which separate value levels in a scene and allow other processes to take place in the scene-add synthetic color, place another image in certain places of the original, obtain matte effects; modifiers which don't alter the geometry of the image but rather which affect its grey scale such as polarity inversion, or which generate and edge around elements of the image, or which mix by superimposition several image; sources.
-Some systems which are essentially of the image processor type described include those built by: Paik/Abe, Siegle (CVS), Templeton, Sandeen, Hearn, Vasulka, and others. - 2.
-Direct Video synthesizer types.
+II.
+Categorical distinctions of electronic video instruments.
+Just as in the science of biology, where many classifications of lifeforms exist, there are several genre of video synthesizers.
+In the sense that a synthesizer in general is something which combines parts to form a whole entity, just about all video instruments could be classified as such.
+However, in terms of structural details, some clarification can be made.
+I have listed: several categories of video image instruments according to the unique qualities of their principle of operation, some criteria for making the distinction, and artists and engineers in the video art field who are using these methods.

+1. Camera image processor types.
+These types include such techniques as colorizers which add chrominance signal to black and white (monochrome) signal from TV camera; keyers and quantizers which separate value levels in a scene and allow other processes to take place in that scene, add synthetic color, place another image in certain places of the original, obtain matte effects; modifiers which do not alter the geometry of the image but rather affect its grey scale, such as polarity inversion, or which generate an edge around elements of the image, or which mix by superimposition serveral image sources.
+Systems that are essentially of the image processor type described include those built by Paik/Abe, Siegel (CVS), Templeton, Sandin, Hearn, Vasulkas, and others.

+2. Direct Video synthesizer types.
 These types are in principle conceived to operate without the use of any camera image, though some of them can also perform the processing operations described above.
-Basically, a complete TV signal is formed from electronic generators which comprise the synthesizer circuits, which include ciruitry such as color generators which produce chromincance signals according to either I-Q methods, Hue-Saturation methods, or Red-Green-Blue methods; form generators which establish the necessary pulse vibrations to produce shapes, planes, lines, or points and to mave them in various ways by use of motion modulators with either simple electronic waves such as ramps, sines, or triangles, or more complex curves, or even with audio frequency sound signals; texture amplifiers which alow for color manipulation to achieve shading, chiarascuro, "airbrush", or granulated effects, roughly could be thought of 35 electronic brush effects.
-Instruments using the Direct Video process include those by Beck (Direct Video Synthesizer), Siegle (EVS), Dupouy (Movicolor), EMS (Spectron), and others.
+Basically, a complete TV signal is formed from electronic generators which comprise the synthesizer circuits, which include circuitry such as color generators which produce chrominance signals according to either I-Q methods, Hue-Saturation methods, or Red-Green-Blue methods; form generators which establish the necessary pulse vibrations to produce shapes, planes, lines, or points and to move them in various ways by use of motion modulators with either simple electronic waves such as ramps, sines, or triangles, or more complex curves, or even with audio frequency sound signals; texture amplifiers which allow for color manipulation to achieve shading, chiaroscuro, "airbrush," or granulated effects, roughly could be thought of as electronic brush effects.
+Instruments using the Direct Video process include those by Beck (Direct Video Synthesizer), Siegel (EVS), Dupouy (Movicolor), EMS (Spectron), and others.